 We have provided support groups for domestic violence survivors with mental health concerns that were co-facilitated by a DV advocate and MH service provider utilizing the Seeking Safety curriculum.

-During our Expansion Phase (2013-2014) The focus of our work will expand to include the civil legal system.
-We will be creating tools and developing and delivering trainings for: Domestic Violence Advocates, Attorneys, Mental Health Service Providers, and Survivors.
+During our Expansion Phase (2013-2014) we expanded the focus of our work to include the civil legal system.
+We are creating tools and developing and delivering trainings for: Domestic Violence Advocates, Attorneys, Mental Health Service Providers, and Survivors.

 For DV Advocates